ucdavisdatalab/workshop_introduction_to_version_control/docs/04_working-with-git.md

 #
 ```

-All you'd need to do is write your message on the first, empty line and save and
+All you'd need to do is write your message on the first empty line and save and
 quit.
 This would be the end of the commit.

 But there's some shorthand for this, which is the second way to do a commit.